BorysekOndrej/bakalarka-frontend4/README.md

-# bakalarka-frontend4
+# TLSInventory - frontend

+This is frontend of aplication [TLSInventory](https://github.com/TLSInventory).
-This frontend is based on CoreUI Free Vue Bootstrap Admin Template.
+It's writen using Vue.js and uses CoreUI Free Vue Bootstrap Admin Template.

+For information how to deploy this aplication check the [Docker repository](https://github.com/TLSInventory/Docker).